-The law students are the central component in furthering that goal: 1) In the fall and spring courses, the law students teach a semester-long elective course in practical law to students in public and charter high schools throughout the District of Columbia; 2) In the summer course, the law students teach a semester-long course in practical law to juvenile and adult learners who are under court ordered probation, or are in rehabilitation facilities, or transitional housing.
+In the fall and spring courses, law students teach a semester-long elective course in practical law and trial advocacy to students in public and charter high schools throughout the District of Columbia.
+Evening law students teach a semester-long or year-long practical law course to juvenile and adult learners under court-ordered probation or in rehabilitation facilities or transitional housing.
+Street Law is taught using an interactive, learner-centered methodology.